-It’s starting already.
-Gardening withdrawals.
-Margaret of Washington asked how to force Paperwhite bulbs which reminds me of a simple winter withdrawal remedy that also makes a wonderful Christmas gift.
+It’s starting already—gardening withdrawals.
+Margaret of Washington asked how to force Paperwhite bulbs which reminds me of a simple winter withdrawal remedy that makes a wonderful Christmas gift.
 It’s as easy as putting the Narcissus papyraceus bulbs in water with gravel.
-In a few weeks you’ll have fragrant white flowers.
+In a few weeks, you’ll have fragrant white flowers.
 Instant delight!

 Choose a wide-mouthed container that’s about 4 inches deep with no drainage holes.
 Spread an inch or two of marbles or stones.
 Position your Paperwhite bulbs side by side, pointy end up, on top of the stone layer.
-The tight fit will help keep them from toppling over and a grouping is more appealing.
-Add another layer of stones to fill in gaps; covering the bulbs to just above the widest part, keeping their pointy tips above the stones.
+The tight fit will help keep them from toppling over, and a grouping is more appealing.
+Add another layer of stones to fill in gaps, covering the bulbs just above the widest part, keeping their pointy tips above the stones.

-Turns out Paperwhites enjoy a cocktail party.
+It turns out paperwhites enjoy a cocktail party.
 No kidding!
-A continuous drink of alcohol keeps them from toppling over which is the opposite effect it has on me.
+A continuous drink of alcohol keeps them from toppling over, which is the opposite effect it has on me.

 Once the green shoots grow about 2 inches, pour off the water and replace it with a solution of 4 to 6 percent alcohol mixed with water and use the same solution for watering.
-You can use any hard liquor (vodka, tequila, or whiskey) or rubbing alcohol.
-Skip the wine or beer though as they’re too high in sugar.
-More is not merrier either as too much alcohol will overdose your plant causing severe problems.
+You can use any hard liquor (vodka, tequila, whiskey) or rubbing alcohol.
+Skip the wine or beer, though, as they’re too high in sugar.
+More is not merrier either, as too much alcohol will overdose your plant, causing severe problems.

 You can start a new pot every couple of weeks for a continuous bloom to help you through the winter blues.
-Maybe best to allow your Paperwhites to drink alone though.
+Maybe it’s best to allow your Paperwhites to drink alone, though.
 People may begin to talk.